awpala/programming-primer/README.md

 //which is assigned to the variable isTrue let isTrue = true && true;
 ```
 (*N.B.
-While not in scope of the present discussion, it is important to be mindful of **type coercion** when combining operands using operators.
+While not in scope of the present discussion, it is important to be mindful of **type coercion** when combining operands of different data types into expressions using operators.
 See [MDN]( https://developer.mozilla.org/en-US/docs/Mozilla/js-ctypes/Using_js-ctypes/Type_conversion) for further reference.*)

 When working with operators to create arbitrarily complex expressions in JavaScript, it is important to note the **operator precedence** of a given operator, where an operator can take one, two, or three operands (values and/or expressions), correspondingly referred to as unary, binary, and ternary (respectively) operators.